fishcus/KAP-manual/en/rest/project_acl_api.en.md

 - HTTP Body: JSON Object
+  - `permission` - `required` `string`, project acl. eg.,("READ" for "Query","ADMINISTRATION" for "ADMIN","OPERATION" for "OPERATION" and "MANAGEMENT" for "MANAGEMENT")
   - `accessEntryId` - `required` `int`, user UUID
   - `sid` - `required` `string`, user name
   - `principal` - `required` `boolean`, user or not, "true" for user and "false" for usergroup